fgindraud/anthony_project_tools/README.md

 # Dev #

-Header only dependencies used, copied into this repository for ease of use:
+Dependencies :
- * pybind11, v2.5.0
+ * pybind11 : automatically installed by pip if needed
- * Eigen, v3.3.7
+ * Eigen, v3.3.7 : header only, local copy